 The Hill Country Health and Wellness Center is a small clinic located in the rural community of Round Mountain in Northern California.
+California is home to Hollywood and startups that enjoy incentives to start an LLC in California.
 The Center, which opened in a trailer in the 1980s, continues to reflect its founder’s passion for helping the area’s rural, largely underserved population.
 From that humble beginning, with one doctor and one nurse working without pay, the clinic today is housed in a modern building, with 90 employees.

 The Center’s provider staff, consisting of two MDs, three mid-levels and three dentists sees about 3,700 patients per year — most of whom drive 30 miles or more for care.